High Level Summary of Statistics Trend Last update: Tuesday 20th August 2013

 Source: Labour Force Survey, Seasonally Adjusted data, Office for National Statistics

-The employment rate in Scotland, using the European age definition (15-64), in 2011 was 69.5% which is 0.3 percentage points lower than the previous year.
-When compared against 35 OECD countries, Scotland was ranked 13th highest in terms of employment rates.
-Between 2010 and 2011 the gap in employment rates between Scotland and the country with the 5th highest rate (Denmark in 2010 and now Sweden in 2011) increased from 3.7 percentage points in 2010 to 4.6 percentage points in 2011.
+The employment rate in Scotland, using the European age definition (15-64), in 2012 was 69.4% which is 0.1 percentage points lower than the previous year.
+When compared against the 34 members of the OECD, Scotland was ranked 14th highest in terms of employment rates.
+Between 2011 and 2012 the gap in employment rates between Scotland and the country with the 5th highest rate (Sweden in 2011 and 2012) increased from 4.1 percentage points in 2011 to 4.4 percentage points in 2012.

 View chart data